radsungura/alx-low_level_programming/0x01-variables_if_else_while/README.md

 3. Prints the alphabet in lowercase, and then in uppercase
 4. prints the alphabet in lowercase
 5. prints all single digit numbers of base 10 starting from 0
+6.  prints all single digit numbers of base 10 starting from 0